Get Involved in Student Organizations!

 The Cheerleading Squad is organized to promote and uphold school spirit, to develop a sense of good sportsmanship among the students and members of the squad, and to improve relationships between schools during all athletic events.

 The Education Association is an organization for education majors to help prepare them for a career in education.
-Students and faculty work together in the Art Club to increase the campus’ awareness of the Arts.
-They sponsor speakers, take field trips to museums and meet to discuss matters of interest in the Art field.

 The Pre-Law Society endeavors to inform the college community about legal issues.
 They organize monthly forums and assist Pre-Law students in pursuing their careers.